 Apply Now for IT-Ready Technical Support at Our Online Campus

 In 16 weeks, you could be ready to take on a new career in IT.
-Join the IT-Ready Technical Support class online and prepare for the CompTIA A+ exam, as well as gain connections to employers for job opportunities.
-In our online campus, classes are offered over 16 weeks with three-hour daily sessions, Monday-Friday.
+Join the IT-Ready Technical Support (online) program and prepare for the CompTIA A+ exam, as well as gain connections to employers for job opportunities.
+Our online program is offered over 16 weeks with three-hour daily sessions, Monday-Friday.
 Classes run from 9 a.m. to Noon CT or from 6:00 pm to 9:00 pm CT.

 |Term||Class Dates||Application Deadline|